nielsdoorn/nielsdoorn.github.io/index.md

 ## Contributions to conferences

+- Poster presentation at the Inauguration of Dr. Migchiel van Diggelen

 - Co-chair of student volunteers for [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).

 ## Publications

+### Getting computer science students to become `Test Infected'

+Accepted at Doctoral Consortium ITiCSE 2022.

 ### Test Informed Learning with Examples